OKScienceDE/Open_Science_101/README.md

 The outcome of this project shall be more than merely a collection of resources (e.g. tools) supporting or Open Science within different disciplinary contexts.
-This is for 2 reasons:
+This is for two reasons:

-1. Such a collection - in the most basic form this could be a list, in a more sophisticated form this could be a database - would be very difficult to maintain as old tools and service are discontinued or new tools arise in quite a rapid manner.
+1. Such a collection - in the most basic form this could be a list, in a more sophisticated form this could be a database - would be very difficult to maintain as old tools and services are discontinued or new tools arise in quite a rapid manner.
 2. Such a collection would be quite extensive in its scope and would quickly become long and more difficult to handle for interested users.
 In